eduardorasgado/RoadtoQt5/README.md

 ## Annotations

-Some packages works by other non qt libs integration.
-So I use conan package manager as a easy to integrate build method.
+Some packages work by other non qt libs integration.
+So I use conan package manager as an easy way to integrate building method.

 ### CONAN PACKAGES AND QT(QtCreator) INTEGRATION